careduct/openfga_aws/README.md

 1. **Prepare Your AWS Environment:**
    - create a provider.tf file at terraform folder and provide the credentials and regions where you want the infra deployed
+   - run terraform init

 2. **Deploy the Lambda Function:**
+   - run 'make package' on the services/openfga_http folder
+   - run terraform apply

 3. **Test Your Deployment:**
    - As output you will get an url of the API Gateway endpoint, ex: https://z6u4i2vz84.execute-api.eu-central-1.amazonaws.com/openfga
-   - Add 'stores' on the path to get the usable Openfga http API, ex: https://z6u4i2vz74.execute-api.eu-central-1.amazonaws.com/openfga/stores
+   - Add 'stores' on the path to get the usable Openfga http API, ex: https://z6u4i2vz84.execute-api.eu-central-1.amazonaws.com/openfga/stores

 ## Additional Resources